Nobodyworld/app-accounting-modular/EXTENSION_GUIDE.md

 * `macli inspect-extensions` – the CLI lists configured extensions, manifest metadata, and whether they loaded successfully. `--format json` produces a machine-friendly snapshot for automation.
-* `macli scaffold-extension reporting:example` – generates a ready-to-edit
+* `macli scaffold-extension reporting:example --observability-contract` –
-  package in `plugins/` to accelerate development.
-The scaffolder mirrors the reference `reporting:cashflow` extension that now ships disabled by default.
+  generates a ready-to-edit package in `plugins/` with a health probe and an incident playbook contract.
+* `macli observe` – emits an aggregated telemetry snapshot (metrics, health, tracing) that includes extension readiness and contract exposure.

 ## Testing extensions